 3. Dredging Observation.
 The Contractor will be responsible for establishing such control as may be necessary to insure that the allowable excavation depths and spatial limits are not exceeded.
 If the Contractor observes obviously noncompliant sediment during dredging, the Contractor will cease dredging, will verbally notify the Permittee’s representative, providing the time, location, and description of the noncompliant sediment and relocate the dredge into compliant sediment.
 The Contractor will also report any encounters with noncompliant sediment in the Contractor’s Daily Report, providing depth and location in State Plane Coordinates of said materials within the borrow area.
 The Contractor, in cooperation with the Permittee’s Engineer, will use the dredge positioning records, plans, and vibracore descriptions to determine where the Contractor may dredge to avoid additional placement of noncompliant sediment.
 The Contractor will adjust his or her construction operation to avoid the noncompliant sediment to the greatest extent practicable.

 4. Beach Observation.
 The Contractor will continuously visually monitor the material being placed on the beach for unacceptable material.
 If noncompliant sediment is placed on the beach, the Contractor will immediately cease dredging, relocate the dredge into compliant sediment, and verbally notify the Permittee’s representative, providing the time, location, and description of the noncompliant sediment.
 The Contractor will also report any encounters with noncompliant sediment in the Contractor’s Daily Report, providing depth and location in State Plane Coordinates of said materials within the borrow area.
 The Contractor will take the appropriate remediation actions as directed by the Permittee or Permittee’s Engineer.
+If non-compliant materials appear on the beach during dredging operations and appear to exceed background or existing levels, the Contractor will remediate as specified in the contract.
+The excavation location of unacceptable material will be provided with the DEP notification required in the Remediation Action section below.
+If the material exhibits an unusual color, abnormally foul odor or produces a petroleum sheen, dredging shall be discontinued immediately by lifting or moving the excavation device and the Permitee’s representative shall be notified immediately in this situation.

 5. Excavation Requirements.
 The Contractor will excavate within the approved boundaries and maximum depths of the borrow area(s) in a uniform and continuous manner.
 If directed by the Permittee’s Engineer, the Contractor will change the location and/or depth of excavation within the borrow area limits.

 6. Vibracore Logs and Grain Size Data.
 The Contractor will be provided with all descriptions of sediment vibracore borings collected within the borrow area(s), and will acknowledge that he is aware of the quality of the sediment as described in the sediment vibracore logs.
 These logs and grain size data will be presented in the construction specifications.

+7. Noncompliant Material Handling Provision.
+The Contractor shall have plans and equipment available for use to handle any noncompliant material encountered during dredging.
+Any non-compliant material placed on the beach shall be handled under the guidelines set forth in Section E. below.

 D. Quality Assurance Plan